V-Cent/TTE/docs/STYLING.md

 ## Default Format for a Tech Page

 TTE does not currently enforce a strict format.
 However, we do need some care when dealing with headings to keep a consistent feel for the site.
 The first heading (#) is only used for the game title.
 The second (##) is used for category definitions (Mechanics, Glitches...).
-The third (###) is used as a sub-title for normal game mechanics or description of important techs.
+The third (###) is used to start a subsection in that category (broad topic or for an important tech).
 Finally, the forth heading (####) is used for glitches and tech definitions.

 Every tech pages starts with a heading (#) of the game name followed by a simple description of when the game was released.
 After that, every version (if needed) that will be used throughout the document is listed.
 A name for each version should also be given, and that name should be used in a custom directive for version specific segments.
 The first heading ends with references and special thanks.

 The second heading (##) is used for category definitions.
 While you can create categories as you see fit, the following is the default format:

-- "Mechanics": This category is used for general game mechanics that are mostly explained in-game. *:r __Mandatory.__*
+- "Base Mechanics": This category is used for general game mechanics that are mostly explained in-game.
+It should not include any fourth headings. *:r __Mandatory.__*
-- "Glitches": This category is used for glitches that are not related to the battle system (such as exploration) *:r __Mandatory.__*
+- "Glitches": This category is used for glitches that are not related to the battle system (such as exploration). *:r __Mandatory.__*
-- "Combat": This category is used for techniques and glitches that are related to the battle system. *:r __Mandatory.__*
+- "Combat Techniques": This category is used for techniques and glitches that are related to the battle system. *:r __Mandatory.__*
 - "Characters": This category is used for character-specific mechanics, glitches and techniques.
 - "Bosses": This category is used for boss analysis and oddities.
 - "Misc": This category is used for any other information that does not fit in the previous categories.
 Minor techniques that don't affect the game as much (for example, an animation breaking) should also be placed here.
 When in doubt, check the Misc category of other pages.